shanencross/pizza-parlor/README.md

 Website for a pizza parlor, where users can select the size and toppings for a pizza they wish to order.
 The website will then display the final cost of the pizza, depending on the options selected.

+The prices are calculated as follows:

+Base pizza prices:
+Small: $13.99
+Medium: $17.99
+Large: $20.99
+Extra-Large: $23.99

+Additional price added per topping:
+Small: $2.50
+Medium: $2.75
+Large: $3.00
+Extra-large: $3.25

+The base price and price for each topping are added to obtain the total price.

 ## Setup/Installation Requirements

 To use locally: